Earned wage access: US Market

-In July 2018, ADP, the largest payroll provider in America, began offering an EWA solution in their marketplace through DailyPay.
+In July 2018, ADP, the largest payroll provider in America, began offering an EWA solution in their marketplace.

 In May 2019, Lyft introduced a similar feature to its drivers in a partnership with Mastercard.

 UK Market

-Theoretically, 'EWA' has even more potential in the UK where the typical pay cycle is monthly, rather than bi-monthly like in the US.
+Theoretically, 'EWA' has even more potential in the UK where the typical pay cycle is monthly, rather than bi-weekly as is the case in the US.

-Repayment
+In August 2021, FTSE 100 accounting software company Sage Group entered the UK earned wage access market by introducing an EWA feature within its payroll platform, marking one of the first major business software providers to adopt the model.

+As recommended by the Financial Conduct Authority, the UK’s leading providers of earned wage access and on-demand pay have come together and created the world's first EWA code of practice.

+Models

+As earned wage access exists today, there are two distinct models.
+In the employer-integrated earned wage access model, if an employee accesses their earned wages ahead of payday, EWA transaction is adjusted from an employee's paycheck on payday.

-As 'EWA' exists today, users will still receive the entirety of their paycheck at the end of each payroll cycle.
-At the end of each payroll cycle, however, the advancements made to the user are subtracted from the direct deposit account noted by the user to repay the debt.
-EWA is stated to be different than a payday loan as the repayment of the debt almost always is made without interest.
+In the direct-to-consumer model, users will still receive the entirety of their paycheck at the end of each payroll cycle.
+At the end of each payroll cycle, however, the advancements made to the user are subtracted from the direct deposit account noted on the user's payday.
+New laws in Nevada and Missouri protect users from potential overdraft risks in this model.

 Benefits

+A Harvard Business School study found that EWA can improve employee retention and lower turnover rates.
+U.S. employers have also reported savings from reduced reliance on paper checks.

-Earned wage access is promoted as bringing income more inline with expenses, helping workers to avoid cashflow issues that could result in them taking out high-interest debt.
-The academic consensus supports this claim, with research finding better financial outcomes for users vs non-users.
+Earned wage access is promoted as bringing income more inline with expenses, helping workers to avoid cash flow issues that could result in them taking out more expensive traditional payday loans.

-There is also a moral argument made by some that, instead of employers benefiting from the cash flow advantages of paying in arrears, staff are entitled to the pay they've already earned.

-Many 'EWA' providers also highlight the benefits to the employer, including quicker recruitment, better staff retention, a more motivated workforce and a greater staff appetite for overtime and extra shifts.
+Many earned wage access providers also highlight the benefits to the employer, including quicker recruitment, better staff retention, a more motivated workforce and a greater staff appetite for overtime and extra shifts.
 Marketing claims vary across the industry, from reducing staff turnover by 50% to increasing shift uptake by 26%.